 This post was originally published in September 2018 and has been updated with recipe refinements and new photos.

-These maple leaf sugar cookies will bring the beauty of fall foliage into your kitchen.
+These maple leaf cookies will bring the beauty of fall foliage into your kitchen.
 They have a festive shape, seasonal flavor, and gorgeous vibrant icing.

 Jump to: